-Allocations Between Transferors and Transferees
+Allocations between Transferors and Transferees

-In general, our taxable income or loss will be determined annually, will be prorated on a monthly basis and will be subsequently apportioned among the unitholders in proportion to the number of units owned by each of them as of the opening of the applicable exchange on the first business day of the month (the "Allocation Date").
-Nevertheless, we allocate certain deductions for depreciation of capital additions based upon the date the underlying property is placed in service, and gain or loss realized on a sale or other disposition of our assets or, in the discretion of the general partner, any other extraordinary item of income, gain, loss or deduction will be allocated among the unitholders on the Allocation Date in the month in which such income, gain, loss or deduction is recognized.
-As a result, a unitholder transferring units may be allocated income, gain, loss and deduction realized after the date of transfer.
+In general, our taxable income or loss will be determined annually, will be prorated on a monthly basis and will be subsequently apportioned among the holders of our units (including preferred units) in proportion to the number of common units and preferred units owned by each of them as of the opening of the applicable exchange on the first business day of the month.
+As a result, a holder of preferred units transferring preferred units may be allocated income, gain, loss and deduction realized after the date of transfer.

 Although simplifying conventions are contemplated by the Code and most publicly traded partnerships use similar simplifying conventions, existing Treasury Regulations do not specifically authorize the use of the proration method we have adopted.
-Accordingly, Vinson & Elkins L.L.P. is unable to opine on the validity of this method of allocating income and deductions between transferee and transferor unitholders.
-If the IRS determines that this method is not allowed under the Treasury Regulations our taxable income or losses could be reallocated among our unitholders.
+Accordingly, Vinson & Elkins L.L.P. is unable to opine on the validity of this method of allocating income and deductions between transferee and transferor holders of our units (including preferred units).
+If the IRS determines that this method is not allowed under the Treasury Regulations our taxable income or losses could be reallocated among our holders of our units.
 Under our partnership agreement, we are authorized to revise our method of allocation between transferee and transferor unitholders, as well as among unitholders whose interests vary during a taxable year, to conform to a method permitted under the Treasury Regulations.

-A unitholder who disposes of units prior to the record date set for a cash distribution for that quarter will be allocated items of our income, gain, loss and deduction attributable to the month of disposition (and any other month during the quarter to which such cash distribution relates and the holder held units on the first day of such month) but will not be entitled to receive a cash distribution for that period.
+A holder of preferred units who disposes of preferred units prior to the record date set for a Preferred Distribution for that quarter will be allocated items of our income, gain, loss and deduction attributable to the month of disposition (and any other month during the quarter to which such Preferred Distribution relates and the holder held such preferred units on the first day of such month) but will not be entitled to receive the Preferred Distribution for that period.